 Miss M is a 23 year old lady living in south east London who becomes pregnant whilst registered with the service.

-The NHS advises that all pregnant women are registered with a GP Practice close to where they live, so that care can be co-ordinated between midwives and other antenatal and postnatal services locally.
+Whilst we welcome all pregnant women at Babylon GP at hand, the NHS advises that all pregnant women are registered with a GP Practice close to where they live, so that care can be co-ordinated between midwives and other antenatal and postnatal services locally.
 As a result, we would work with Miss M to decide where she wishes to have her baby, arrange a referral to the appropriate antenatal services, and discuss the advantages of registering with an alternative GP practice in her home area if necessary.

 Mr M is 45 year old man living in Lambeth with a history of schizophrenia whose mental health starts to deteriorate.